Gladius-SpA/bloomery/README.md

 #### Why

-Services has the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.
+Services have the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.

 #### How